Swewi/NZ-Wars-A-brief-overview/README.md

 * [NZ wars documentary](https://www.youtube.com/watch?v=oP-rFLSwMPk&list=PLjXjdTq37-vSip6Wv3kbMBvrIT9Xr2KFq) Prof. James Belich New Zealand Wars, I have got permission from Prof. Belich to use this media.

 ### Code
-I used W3 Schools for help with syntax and making some parts of the website work.
+* W3 schools - for the google translate code.
+I also used this website for help with getting syntax right.

-I referenced The Code Institute Walkthrough project - Love Running, and the Coffee Coders project as references for parts of code, as well as flicking through the HTML and CSS sections to get the correct syntax.
+* I referenced The Code Institute Walkthrough project - Love Running, and the Coffee Coders project as references for parts of code, as well as flicking through the HTML and CSS sections to get the correct syntax.

 ## Acknowledgements